tlhunter/take-home-test-uber/README.md

 ### HTTP Endpoints

-The service provides three HTTP endpoints for answering the questions provided in the "Dispatch Backend" document.
+The service provides three HTTP endpoints for answering the questions asked in the "Dispatch Backend" document.

 #### Count Trips within Geo-Rect